wispo12/Asteroids3/README.md

 * Randomly shaped Asteroids
 * Different types of weapons besides bullets
 * Have two Asteroids classes, one large and one small.
 When a large Asteroid is removed from the ArrayList add two small ones with the same x and y
-* Add a UFO that appears after a while and shoots at the space ship
+* Add a second ship (UFO) that appears after a while and shoots at the space ship
 * Keep track of the score and/or the health of the ship